Enhanced Approximation of Labeled Multi-object Density based on Correlation Analysis: Introduction

-Conventional approach usually approximates multi-object probability density as a certain class of density.
-There exist two categories of approximate densities: one is to completely discard the correlation between objects and assume thorough independence of objects, such as Poisson process \cite{refr:Mahler_book,refr:PHD}, independent identically distributed (i.i.d) process \cite{refr:Mahler_book,refr:CPHD}, multi-Bernoulli (MB) density \cite{refr:Mahler_book,refr:MeMber_filter1,refr:MeMber_filter}.
-While this kind of densities enjoy many analytical properties, it has been shown that sometimes they are too simplistic for the dynamic Bayesian inference of point processes in complicated scenarios \cite{refr:MeMber_filter}.
-The other is to cast away only a part of correlation between objects with the typical examples generalized labeled multi-Bernoulli (GLMB) RFS family \cite{refr:label_1,refr:label_2,refr:label_3,refr:label_4} and its subclasses.
+Conventional approaches usually approximate multi-object probability density as a certain class of density.
+There exist two categories of approximate densities: one is to completely discard the correlation between objects and assume thorough independence of objects, such as Poisson process \cite{refr:Mahler_book,refr:PHD}, independent identically distributed (i.i.d.) process \cite{refr:Mahler_book,refr:CPHD}, multi-Bernoulli (MB) density \cite{refr:Mahler_book,refr:MeMber_filter1,refr:MeMber_filter}.
+While this kind of densities enjoys many analytical properties, it has been shown that sometimes they are too simplistic for the dynamic Bayesian inference of point processes in complicated scenarios \cite{refr:MeMber_filter}.
+The other is to cast away only a part of correlation between objects with the typical examples generalized labeled multi-Bernoulli (GLMB) \footnote{GLMB distribution is also simply named as Vo-Vo distribution by Malher in his book \cite{refr:tracking-2} first time. } RFS family and its subclasses \cite{refr:label_1,refr:label_2,refr:label_3} .
 The advantages of the class of GLMB density is that it is a conjugate prior that is also closed under the Chapman-Kolmogorov equation for the standard multi-object system model.
-Moreover, the set integral of GLMB density only involves the integrals on single-object space getting rid of the curse of dimensionality.
-However, the class of GLMB densities are not necessarily closed under generic multi-object system because it still assumes independence of objects under each hypothesis involving the existence of different objects.
+Moreover, the set integral of GLMB density only involves the integrals on single-object space thus getting rid of the curse of dimensionality.
+However, the class of GLMB densities are not necessarily closed under generic multi-object system \cite{refr:label_6} because it still assumes independence of objects under each hypothesis involving the existence of different objects.
+To solve this problem, $\delta$-GLMB density approximation of labeled multi-object (LMO) density is proposed to enable $\delta$-GLMB filter for generic multi-object system \cite{refr:label_6}.
 To summarize, the conventional approximate approaches usually discard part or all of statistical correlation mechanically in return for computational efficiency, without regard for the real situation of correlation between objects.

+Recently, the labeled set filters have achieved great developments for both standard and generic multi-object system.
+As a whole, the advantages of labeled set filters compared to previous (unlabeled) random set filters are that they can produce target trajectories formally, and simplify the standard multi-object transition kernel in terms of both notation and complexity.
+Motivated by the developments and advantages of labeled set filters, it is significant to explore the efficient and accurate approximation of LMO density.